briangoodell/briangoodell/README.md

 </table>

 ### [BrainAlignNet](https://doi.org/10.7554/eLife.108159.1)
-In contributing to the BrainAlignNet project, I was able to extend it's application to another entire species.
+In contributing to the BrainAlignNet project, I was able to extend its application to another entire species.
 This was relatively straightforward, but still required careful consideration, implementation, and adjustment.
 Ultimately, it showed that our pipeline was robust and able to be extended to animals in entirely different branches of life (jellyfish) than what it was originally designed for (worms).

 <p align="center">
 <img src="images/Flavell/BAN/BAN_Figure_6.png" alt="Alt text" width="300"/>